 Public Policy Summer Internship Fellowship

-The Public Policy Program is happy to announce the 2021 summer internship fellowship program!
-These awards are available to continuing Stanford Public Policy students interested in completing an unpaid summer internship in a remote format with a public or non-profit organization.
+The Public Policy Program is happy to announce the 2022 Summer internship fellowship program!
+These awards are available to continuing Stanford Public Policy students interested in completing an unpaid summer internship with a public or non-profit organization.
 Eligible students must be pursuing a BA, BAH, MA, or MPP degree in Public Policy, be in good academic standing, and have completed sufficient coursework in the Public Policy core curriculum.
 Graduating students will not be eligible.
-Due to updated policies related to the COVID-19 crisis, we cannot review funding applications involving international, domestic and local travel; opportunities structured in a remote format can be considered.

 This opportunity is one of nearly 500 Cardinal Quarter opportunites through which Stanford undergraduates pursue a full-time summer or quarter-long public service experience with Stanford support.